GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 ```

 Flags are passed to the CLI after the `--` separator.
 For example, to pass a tag
-when building a docker image:
+when building a container image:

 ```console
 npm run kpt:docker-build -- --tag=latest